mulesoft-labs/mule-tooling-universe/README.md

 Project Structure
 ====================

 This project has two main folders.
-Both Studio 6 and Studio 7 folders contains all repostiories and branches which are used for that particular version.
+Both **studio6** and **studio7** folders contains all repostiories and branches which are used for that particular version.
 All repositories which are in the root of the project are used in both Studio versions.